USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.10.3 Photolysis

 All the mechanism include photolysis rates.
-The build script has two options for calculating the rates.
+The BuildScript has two options for calculating the rates.

 ```
  set ModPhot    = phot/inline